 All materials orders will be on a first-come, first-served basis according to established priorities.
 The Library will abide by any existing book or materials contracts in selecting a vendor and initiating an order.
 Sufficient lead-time (minimum of 2 months) should be given in cases where timely receipt of the order is important.

 The Van Wagenen Library participates in interlibrary loan as both a borrower and a lender through its membership in various consortia and networks.
-SUNYConnect, the SUNY library consortium, offers rapid delivery of materials from all SUNY libraries throughout New York State through the ELD courier service, administered by the NY3Rs.
+SUNYConnect, the SUNY library consortium, offers rapid delivery of materials from all SUNY libraries throughout New York State through the ELD courier service, administered by ESLN (Empire State Library Network).
 Through participation in the IDS (Information Delivery Services) Project, the Library can provide faster access to materials from other member libraries, via a combination of electronic article delivery, unmediated requesting, utilization of courier services, and a commitment to faster turnaround times.
 Through the Capital District Library Council, we can secure access to materials in the Capital District as well as the rest of the State.
-And through our involvement with OCLC, we request titles from and loan materials to libraries throughout the country.
+And through our involvement with OCLC, we request titles from and loan materials to libraries throughout the country and overseas.

 The types of materials to be requested through interlibrary loan include: